banaynayyumyum-star/Complex-Tanks-new-and-improved/Documentation/03_Implementation.md

             // --- ROTATIONS ---
             if (IsKeyDown(rotateLeftKey))
             {
-                // multiplies the tanks direction by the constant Anit-clockwise rotation tankDirection = tankDirection.Multiply(rotateLeft);
+                // multiplies the tanks direction by the constant clockwise rotation tankDirection = tankDirection.Multiply(rotateLeft);
             }
             if (IsKeyDown(rotateRightKey))
             {
-                // multiplies the tanks direction by the constant clockwise rotation tankDirection = tankDirection.Multiply(rotateRight);
+                // multiplies the tanks direction by the constant Anti-clockwise rotation tankDirection = tankDirection.Multiply(rotateRight);
             }